apache/lucy/devel/benchmarks/README.txt

     ./extract_reuters.plx /path/to/reuters_collection

-Filepaths are hard-coded, and the assumption is that the apps will be run from within the benchmarks/ directory.
 Each of the indexing apps takes four optional command line arguments:

   * The number of documents to index.
   * The number of times to repeat the indexing process.